250ml of hot water

 9. Using a microfibre cloth, dry any water residue.

 Please note: people with sensitive skin should wear rubber gloves during the process.

-4. Already suffering with lime scale limescale?
+4. Already suffering with lime scale?
 Don’t panic – it CAN be removed!

 Kitchen fittings like taps usually have a brass or stainless steel body and can be sensitive to abrasive cleaning and harsh chemicals.
 A mild acid (like lemon juice or vinegar) is more than capable of removing deposits – however the acid needs to stay in contact with the affected surface for long enough to have the desired effect.